icp4a/automation-decision-services-samples/samples/AutomationServicesStart/README.md

 ## Prerequisites

-You must have the following environments:
+You must have access to  the following environments in Business Automation Studio:
-- **Decision Designer**: A web-based user interface for developing decision services in IBM Business Automation Studio.
+- **Decision Designer**: A web-based user interface for developing decision services in Business Automation Studio.
 You work with a sample decision service that you import into a decision project and open in Decision Designer.
 - **Application Designer**:  A web-based user interface for developing applications in Business Automation Studio.

+If you do not have access to these environments, see [Managing access to the Business Automation Studio repository documentation](https://www.ibm.com/support/knowledgecenter/SSYHZ8_21.0.x/com.ibm.dba.bas/topics/managinglib_users_B.html).
+For more information about Business Automation Studio and the designers it integrates, see the [Business Automation Studio documentation](https://www.ibm.com/support/knowledgecenter/SSYHZ8_21.0.x/com.ibm.dba.bas/topics/cbuilding.html).
 # Task 1: Creating and deploying a decision service
 **About this task**